Please note: Regulations are currently under review for the 2023-24 season and so those currently published are subject to change.

 HAN 2 Organisation

-HAN 2.2 For 2020-21, each division shall consist of a group stage (two groups of up to five teams) followed by knockout stages.
+HAN 2.2 For 2022-23, each division shall consist of a group stage of two groups followed by knockout stages.

 HAN 2.2.1 The top two teams from each group shall progress to semi-final matches.
 The first placed team in Group 1 will face the second placed team in Group 2, and vice versa.
 The winners of these matches will progress to the final and the losing teams will progress to a 3rd/4th place playoff match.

 HAN 2.2.2 Teams finishing in third place or below in their group will progress to a placement match against the team finishing in the equivalent position in the other group.